freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 * an external hard drive for server backups.
 * a USB flash drive to store backups of your SecureDrop Workstation.
-* a security key for HOTP authentication, such as a YubiKey, if you want to use hardware-based *Two-Factor Authentication* instead of a mobile app.
+* a security key for HOTP authentication, such as a YubiKey, if you want to use hardware-based two-factor authentication instead of a mobile app.
 * a USB flash drive with a physical write protection switch, or a USB write blocker, if you want to mitigate the risk of introducing malware from your network to your SecureDrop Workstation during repeated use of an Export Device.